-A nanny share is when a nanny cares for the children for two or more families at the same time.
-Legally each family is considered a separate household employer and needs to pay taxes to the CRA.
+A nanny share is an agreement between two or more families to have a nanny care for their children together, or to split the nanny's hours between them.
+Legally, each family is considered a separate household employer and must pay taxes to the CRA.

 Shared employment of a household employee occurs when all of the following conditions are met: